wilsonmar/git-utilities/README.md

 ### Jenkins GUI in browser

-To view the server in the default internet browser (such as Safari, Chrome, etc.):
+The command to view the server in the default internet browser (such as Safari, Chrome, etc.) is:

    <pre>open "http://localhost:$JENKINS_PORT"</pre>